THE DIGITAL SIGNATURE SUITABLE FOR EVERY NEED

-Viafirma fully complies with the eIDAS regulation, the world’s strictest regulation on electronic identification and trust services in electronic transactions in the domestic market and repealing Council Directive 1999/93/EC.
-It lays down the conditions under which Member States must recognize the mechanisms used by natural and legal individuals for electronic identification, along with regulations for both trust services and the legal framework for e-signatures, as well as services like e-seals, timestamps, e-documents, certified electronic communication service for web service authentication, which may all differ from the electronic authentication system used by each Member state.
+eIDAS RegulationThe world of eSignatures -including the electronic signature in the EU- are ruled by eIDAS regulation, the world’s strictest regulation on electronic identification and trust services in electronic transactions in the domestic market and repealing Council Directive 1999/93/EC.
+It lays down the conditions under which Member States must recognize the mechanisms used by individuals for electronic identification, along with regulations for both trust services and the legal framework for e-signatures, as well as services like e-seals, timestamps, e-documents, certified electronic communication service for web service authentication, which may all differ from the electronic authentication system used by each Member state.
 This standard has been in force since July 1 2016.
-The Regulation (EU) No 910/2014 defines three types of electronic signatures:

-Electronic Signature: An electronic signature, or e-signature, refers to data in electronic form, which is logically associated with other data in electronic form and which is used by the signatory.
+- Electronic Signature: An electronic signature, or e-signature, refers to data in electronic form, which is logically associated with other data in electronic form and which is used by the signatory.

-Advanced electronic signature: the e-signature that must meet several requirements:
+- Advanced electronic signature: the e-signature that must meet several requirements:

-Uniquely identified to the signatory
+- Uniquely linked to the signatory

-Allow identification of the signatory.
+- Allows identification of the signer.

-Linked to the data signed by the signatory so that any subsequent change in data is detectable
+- Linked to the data signed by the signatory so that any subsequent change in data is detectable

 1. An electronic signature shall not be denied legal effect and admissibility as evidence in legal proceedings solely on the grounds that it is in an electronic form or that it does not meet the requirements for qualified electronic signatures.